sujandumre/Express.js/README.md

 📬 Sample Form Output
-If you submit the form, a line like this will be written to output.txt:

-The name of the client is John Doe, email is john@example.com, phone is 1234567890, and address is 123 Main Street.
+If you submit the form, a line like this will be written to output.txt: example:(The name of the client is John Doe, email is john@example.com, phone is 1234567890, and address is 123 Main Street).

 📄 License
 This project is licensed under the MIT License.